fulcrumgenomics/fgbio/tools/develop/ClipBam.md

 from `Soft` to either `SoftWithMask` or `Hard`, and `SoftWithMask` to `Hard`.
 In all other cases, clipping remains the same prior to applying any other clipping criteria.

+The order of operations for clipping is:

+1. Upgrade of clipping if `--upgrade-clipping` is specified
+2. Any fixed 5-prime or 3-prime clippings for R1 and/or R2
+3. Clipping of overlapping bases in paired reads if `--clip-overlapping-reads` is specified
+4. Clipping of bases extending past mates in `FR` pairs if `--clip-bases-past-mate` is specified

 ## Arguments

 |Name|Flag|Type|Description|Required?|Max # of Values|Default Value(s)|